First Kidney Transplant From Donor Living With HIV Challenges Longstanding Stigma

 Martinez, who is healthy and has an undetectable viral load, wanted to change the narrative about HIV.
 She became interested in organ donation when she saw an episode of Grey's Anatomy that included a fictionalized story of a transplant from a living donor.
 She also had a friend die while on the transplant waiting list.
 Martinez reached out to Johns Hopkins University and offered to become their first donor.
 In an interview before the operation, she said, "Society perceives me and people like me as people who bring death.
 And I can't figure out any better way to show that people like me can bring life."

 Martinez was matched with a recipient who has chosen to remain anonymous.
 In addition to meeting the regular requirements for matching, Martinez and the recipient had to have compatible HIV drug resistance.
-The recipient will get a new strain of HIV from Martinez, and doctors have to ensure that the patient's antiviral drugs continue to work.
+The recipient will likely get a new strain of HIV from Martinez, according to CNN, and doctors have to ensure that the patient's antiretroviral drugs continue to work.
 Like other transplant patients, the recipient will also have to take anti-rejection medication, but doctors don't expect that to interfere with their HIV drug regimen.

 As for the surgery itself, it was most remarkable for being unremarkable.
 Segev told CNN, "The beauty of it is that the operation itself was like the hundreds of other living donor operations that I've done; it was just a regular live donor operation."
 Like Martinez, however, he believes this surgery can be a turning point for public perceptions.
 He told The Washington Post, "People with HIV today can't donate blood.
 But now they're able to donate a kidney.
 They have a disease that 30 years ago was a death sentence.
 Today they're so healthy they can give someone else life."